dfgHiatus/DynamicBoneChainWizardMod/README.md

 At a high level, the mod creates a master list comprised of all the elements of "listOfSingletons", followed by a prefix (from listOfPrefixes) with every suffix (from listOfSuffixes) appended to it.
 You can edit these in real-time while the game engine is running to add custom bone names to your liking.
 If you'd like to add bone names to this repository, feel free to open a pull request!

 Thanks to all those who helped me create and test my mod.
 Have fun!

+## And a big thanks to FirrSkunk for sponsoring me and my projects!